 The left back has heaped praise upon his manager after the recently appointed boss led his new club to a 2-1 win over Fulham in the Premier League on Saturday

 Armand Traore believes new manager Harry Redknapp deserves all the plaudits following QPR’s first Premier League win of the season.

-A double from Moroccan attacker Adel Taarabt helped the Rs to a 2-1 victory over west London rivals Fulham on Saturday, their first triumph in 17 attempts.
+A double from Moroccan attacker Adel Taarabt helped the Rs to a 2-1 victory over west London rival Fulham on Saturday, the club's first triumph in 17 attempts.

 And former Arsenal defender Traore has cited the influence of boss Redknapp in the positive atmosphere amongst the players at Loftus Road.